A Logic for Monitoring Dynamic Networks of Spatially-distributed Cyber-Physical Systems: Introduction

-The rise of this disrupting and revolutionary technology comes at a price: these systems are becoming so ubiquitous that unexpected failures can potentially manifest causing fatal accidents and diminishing the trust of the public opinion.
-Their safety-critical nature~\cite{RatasichKGGSB19} requires the engineers to verify their correct execution with respect to rigorously defined spatial and temporal requirements.
-Detecting anomalies and failures at design time is extremely challenging.
+The benefits brought by this increasingly pervasive technology have also a price: unexpected failures can potentially manifest causing fatal accidents.
+Due to their safety-critical nature~\cite{RatasichKGGSB19}, engineers must verify that their behavior is correct with respect to rigorously defined requirements.
+However, given the uncertainty of the environment in which these systems operate, detecting all the failures at design time is usually unfeasible.
 Exhaustive verification techniques such as model checking are limited to very small instances due to state-space explosion.
-A more practical approach is to simulate a digital replica of the CPS (its digital twin) and to test the behaviour under different scenarios.
+An alternative approach is to simulate a digital replica of the CPS (its digital twin) and to test the behavior under different scenarios.
 Requirements are generally expressed in a formal specification language that can be monitored online (during the simulation) or offline over the simulation traces.
-This approach, called also \emph{specification-based monitoring}~\cite{bartocci2018specification}, is nowadays the core functionality of several other computer-aided verification and design techniques for CPS such as statistical model checking~\cite{YounesS06,BortolussiMS2016ic,DavidLLMW11}, falsification analysis~\cite{SilvettiPB17,YaghoubiF2017acc,sankaranarayanan_model-based_2017,AbbasFSIG13tecs}, failure explanation/debugging~\cite{BartocciFMN18,BartocciMMMN19,BartocciMMMNP20} and parameter synthesis~\cite{DonzeKR09hscc,DonzeCLL09,Bortolussi2015,TCS2015}.
+Most of the available specification languages~\cite{MalerN13,maler2016runtime,BartocciDGMNQ20,AsarinCM02} can specify only temporal properties.
+However, spatio-temporal patterns play a key role in the understanding of how emergent behaviors can arise from local interactions in such complex systems of systems.
+Thus, an important problem is then how to specify in a formal language spatio-temporal requirements, and how to efficiently monitor them on the actual CPS or on the simulation of its digital twin.

-The majority of specification languages and tools available for CPS supports only the monitoring of temporal properties.
-Examples are Metric Temporal Logic (MTL)~\cite{Koymans90}, Signal Temporal Logic (STL)~\cite{mn13,maler2016runtime}, Timed Regular Expressions (TRE)~\cite{AsarinCM02} and Shape Expressions~\cite{BartocciDGMNQ20}.
-However, spatio-temporal patterns plays a key role in the understanding of how emergent behaviors can arise from local interactions in such complex systems of systems.
-Thus, an important problem is then how to specify in a formal language spatio-temporal requirements~\cite{NenziBBLV20}, and how to efficiently detect/monitor them on the actual CPS or on the simulation of its digital twin.
+In this paper, we propose the Spatio-Temporal Reach and Escape Logic (STREL), a spatio-temporal specification language originally introduced in~\cite{Bartocci17memocode} and that we further revisit and extend in this manuscript.
+STREL allows to specify spatio-temporal requirements and their monitoring over the execution of mobile and spatially distributed entities and it is supported by the \textsc{MoonLight}~\cite{BartocciBLNS20} monitoring tool.